 When you have some time, check it out - you may want to bookmark the link so you don't forget it.

 You'll be surrounded by many like-minded peers at University of Delaware if you want to pursue a bachelor's degree in public health.
-UD is a very large public university located in the large suburb of Newark.
+UD is a fairly large public university located in the suburb of Newark.
 You also may be intersted to know that the school ranks #1 in quality for bachelor's degrees in public health in Delaware.

 You'll be surrounded by many like-minded peers at Delaware State University if you wish to pursue a bachelor's degree in public health.
-Located in the city of Dover, Del State is a public university with a small student population.
+Located in the small city of Dover, Del State is a public university with a small student population.
 Potential students might also be interested to know that the school ranks #2 in quality for bachelor's degrees in public health in Delaware.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.